 |Our Cad Experts

-DP Associates, a leading US-based provider of CAD services, began operations in the early 1990s as a division of a New York-based sourcing company, assisting US and European firms in identifying vendors and providing Quality Control services for a wide variety of engineered products.
+DP Associates, a leading US-based provider of CAD sourcing services, began operations in about 1995 as a division of a New York-based sourcing company, assisting US and European firms in identifying vendors and providing Quality Control services for a wide variety of engineered products.
 The firm got into CAD drafting services by accident, as a favor to a sourcing client.
-The first customer, in the late 1990s, was an engineering firm that required conversion of engineering drawings to AutoCAD after the original computer files were lost.
+The first customer was an engineering firm that required conversion of engineering drawings to AutoCAD after the original computer files were lost.
 Soon thereafter, the firm’s landlord, a New York-based real estate company, hired DP Associates to convert their archive of architectural blueprints into AutoCAD and upload them on the company’s website.
 It was then that it became clear that this could be a sustainable business, and the firm began to market the service to existing sourcing/QC clients.